krismyu/website-repo-with-vids/content/blog/2013/06/recording-in-the-field.md

 Title: Recording in the field
 Date: 2013-06-23 16:45
-Category: Tutorials
+Author: Kristine Yu
-Tags: ldc-kiy, fieldwork
+Tags: ldc-kiy, fieldwork, tutorial
 Slug: recording-in-the-field
-Author: Kristine Yu
 Summary: Tutorial for LDC paper: notes on recording in the field

 This tutorial sketches some suggestions for recording equipment, for